 Kerlinger (1992) also distinguishes the method of science from other methods of knowing by describing three methods of knowing that are not scientific.

 The first is the method of tenacity.
 This is where people hold to their beliefs simply because they believe them to be true.

 The second method of knowing is the method of authority.
 This is where people believe what they believe because an important authority (e.g., the Bible, the surgeon general, a professor) said so.
 This method is not necessarily unsound and is used by scientists all the time.
 It becomes unsound (from a scientific perspective) when there is no willingness to question the authority.
 Think about where we would be today if Einstein blindly accepted the work of Newton as absolute fact and never questioned it.

 The third alternative to the scientific method is the method of intuition.
 By this method, people believe what they believe because it “stands to reason.”
 This is essentially the method of the philosopher and explains why there is no general agreement among philosophers on important philosophical questions.

 Well-meaning, honest people can consider a problem in a perfectly rational way and still reach different conclusions.
 When scientists disagree about theory, the arguments usually center on the lack of evidence, the quality of evidence, or the interpretation of evidence.

 By this point, it should be obvious that the term theory means something different to scientists than it does to the average person.
-Scientific theory is usually based on evidence, unlike the unsupported speculation of nonscientists.
+A scientific theory is usually based on evidence, unlike the unsupported speculation of nonscientists.
 It is important to note that, while scientific theories are generally based on facts, scientists seldom regard a theory as “proven.”